dneuge/legacy-status-proxy-vatsim/README.md

 ### Required software

-You will need to have Java 1.8 or later installed in order to run the proxy server.
+You will need to have Java installed in order to run the proxy server.
+Minimum supported Java version is 1.8, maximum tested version is Java 11.
+If you don't have Java installed and don't know where to get it you may want to check [AdoptOpenJDK](https://adoptopenjdk.net/) and download a their Java 11 HotSpot JVM.

 ### Using the GUI (desktop application)